Multi-Speed vs. Variable Speed FurnacesBack to Blog

 Oh, the weather outside is frightful, indeed.
 Temperatures are dropping.
 Snow is on its way – if it hasn’t already arrived, that is.
-The weather is, in a word, cold.
-If you’re thinking about upgrading your Warner Robbins GA home’s furnace – and keeping Jack Frost outside where he belongs – here’s a look at two energy efficient options to choose from to meet your heating needs: multi-speed and variable speed furnaces.
+If you’re thinking about upgrading your Warner Robins, GA home’s furnace – and keeping Jack Frost outside where he belongs – here’s a look at two energy efficient options to choose from to meet your heating needs: multi-speed and variable speed furnaces.

 A traditional single stage furnace operates in either “on” or “off” mode.
 When there is a demand for heat, whether small or large, the furnace kicks in at its maximum capacity.
 This is like trying to cook an egg on your stove with the flame either completely off or all the way on – not very efficient.